Read, Rehome, Recycle: sell books online for easy money

 Old and rare books

-Do you own any old books, such as limited edition or even first edition releases?
-If you do, you could be in for a big payday.
+If you own any old books like limited edition or first edition releases, you could be in for a big payday.

 While you could try your luck with eBay or Amazon, people aren’t necessarily going to be checking those platforms if they’re looking for rare and valuable books.